When Will I Feel Better

 It is possible that the person who does not get well has mitochondrial changes that need to be attended to.
 Usually the treatments used for this illness will support the structure and function of mitochondria and help them heal as well as the overall body.
 However, it is possible that genes have been turned off or on that are continuing to affect a person.
 I would suggest considering this and making sure the mitochondria are supported as well as seeing if there is something in the persons biotransformation system that could be better attended to.

 Bile secretion is critical for removal of conjugated toxins including mycotoxins.
 Mycotoxins are largely removed through the bile and urine.
 A person who has light colored stools and may have some difficulty with bacterial gut overgrowth, inability to fully absorb fats ( lighter colored stools, stools tend to float due to fat content, bloating, gas), is a person who may have some issues with flow of bile and further invetigation into this is important.
 Consider that the bile is released in response to cholecystokinin and deficiency of CCK has been reported in patients with celiac disease, short bowel syndrome, in diabetics, in newborns with infantile colic and in patients receiving total parenteral nutrition.
 Also consider other causes of decreased bile such as liver and gallbladder inflammation/disease as well as investigate bile acid conjugation, lack of suffiicent cholesterol to make bile acids (Yes, I did say lack of sufficent cholesterol), etc. Some folks with mold sensitivities have lower cholesterol levels in general.
 They also tend to need some bile stimulation with bitters, or help with bile acid conjugation which is usually helped with taurine and glycine.
 There are many choleretic (bile producing) and cholagogue (bile flow stimulating) herbs that are helpful.
 A few examples are artichoke, dandelion, and rosemary.
 As a last resort Ox bile/bile salts are used as a treatment method.
 Of course it is contraindicated to stimulate bile production if there is any kind of obstructive liver or gall bladder disease.
 Regarding bile, it is interesting to note that animals tend to loose their appetite when they eat food with mycotoxins.
 It has been found in research that the peptide hormone cholecystokinin (CCK) is stimulated by the mycotoxins studied.
 CCK causes increased production of bile and release of bile from the gallbladder as well as digestive enzymes from the pancreas.
 It additionally decreases appetite and causes nausea.
 (Another odd thing it does is causes anxiety. - There is an abundance of the peptide in the brain.
 It is used to cause anxiety in research on drugs to treat anxiety.)
 So people under constant onslaught from mycotoxins will be releasing CCK more often which will help with bile production but also may produce anxiety.
 Bile acts as a slight laxative and many people with "mold sensitivity" have looser bowels initially, replaced by constipation sometimes later on.
-It may be related to excess bile creation and release initially, followed by not enough later in a more chronic stage althugh this is just conjecture on my part.
+It may be related to excess bile creation and release initially, followed by not enough later in a more chronic stage although this is just conjecture on my part.
+Click here for an in-depth article on bile.

 Heavy metal toxicity can lead to depletion of glutathione and lack of enough glutathione for glutathione conjugation.
 Heavy metals should be check for.
 A standard urine test for heavy metals, followed by a provocative urine challange test can give an indication of heavy metals in tissue.
 Removal of heavy metals is necessary for a person to have a fully functioning biotransformation system including glutathione conjugation ability.